 A gravel pad can be a great option for keeping the area around your pool equipment in neat, orderly condition.
 In similar fashion to other gravel pad applications, a pool equipment gravel pad helps excess moisture to drain away from the equipment quickly.
 Plus, it will keep weeds down, help to absorb equipment vibrations, and keep the area around the pool equipment easy to access for repairs, filter changes, etc.

-9. Gravel Pad for Generator
+9. Gravel Pad for a Generator

 Backup and standby generators are heavy pieces of equipment and need to be adequately supported when placed at a home or business.
 Placing a generator on a gravel pad can be a relatively affordable option compared to pouring a dedicated concrete pad.
 While industrial-grade generators may require a concrete base, a gravel pad is often fine for residential and small-business generators.
 It’s usually a good idea to contact the generator manufacturer or supplier to verify that a gravel pad will be sufficient for a specific generator model.